itsmohitnamdeo/mohit-namdeo-ds-ca-assignment/README.md

 root_password: This sets the password for the DS admin user (cn=Directory Manager).
 I used Secret.123 as the password.
 suffix: Defines the namespace for the DS instance.
 I set it to dc=example,dc=com.
 self_sign_cert: Indicates whether to create self-signed certificates for SSL connections.
 I set it to False as SSL can be enabled after installation.
-You can review other parameters in the configuration file (ds.inf) or refer to the DS documentation for additional details.
 ```

 Create the DS Instance: